joshgerdes/jekyll-uno/_drafts/deallocate-stopped-virtual-machines-using-azure-automation.md

 2. The Virtual Machine enters an unavailable state
 3. A Resource Alert is triggered when the Virtual Machine becomes unavailable (after being available) by a user initiated event
 4. The Alert triggers a Webhook to an Azure Automation runbook
-5. Using permissions assigned to the Azure Automation account through a System Managed Identity connects to Microsoft Azure and checks the VM state, if VM state is still 'Stopped' then deallocate virtual machine
+5. Using permissions assigned to the Azure Automation account through a System Managed Identity connects to Microsoft Azure and checks the VM state; if the Virtual Machine state is still 'Stopped', then deallocate the virtual machine.
-6. Then finally, resolve the triggered alert
+6. Then finally, resolve the triggered alert.

+To do this, we need a few resources.

+* Azure Automation Account
+* Az.AlertsManagement module
+* Azure Automation runbook
+* Resource Health Alert